Giant rhubarb (Gunnera tinctoria) removal

 With any Gunnera growth, it is important not only to recognise where the initial problem is, but whether the infestation has spread beyond to other areas.
 Simply treating one area while the plant is thriving somewhere else won’t solve the problem.

-We’ve worked with homeowners as well as local councils, construction and development businesses, farmers and conservation organisations over the years and we operate right across Britain.
+We’ve worked with homeowners as well as local councils, construction and development businesses, farmers and conservation organisations over the years, operating right across Britain.
 If you want to find out more, contact our friendly team today.

 To Start Fixing your Gunnera Problem Today